Chad Bishop, Director

 The honors curriculum is designed particularly for students with strong academic records who intend to do graduate work.
 Entrance into this emphasis is open only to students who, at the beginning of the junior year of the wildlife biology program, have a grade-point average of 3.5 or above and who petition the faculty for entrance.

-Honors students must complete either WILD 370, WILD 470 and WILD 494 (terrestrial option) or BIOO 340, BIOE 428 and WILD 494 (aquatic option).
+Honors students must complete either WILD 370, WILD 470 and WILD 494 (terrestrial concentration) or BIOO 340, BIOE 428 and WILD 494 (aquatic concentration).
 Honors students are encouraged to enroll also in WILD 499.
 The balance of the coursework for the junior and senior years will be developed in consultation with the honors student's faculty advisor and committee.

 All students in the honors emphasis are required to meet with their faculty advisor prior to autumn semester registration of their junior and senior years to work out their course schedules.